Lab Safety Procedures

 - lab procedure with chemical names & hazard pictograms posted

-Chemical Labels & Labeling - Replacing original labels, labeling secondary containers (prepared solutions, samples), and Wastes.
-See also Chemical Safety dropdown below for label Hazard Information.
+Chemical Labels & Labeling - presentation included in Advanced lab safety training on replacing original labels, labeling secondary containers (prepared solutions, samples), and Wastes.
+See also Chemical Safety dropdown on main Lab Safety page (link below) for label Hazard Information.

 Not Food or Drink Labels - Print on Avery 5160 return address labels and place on consumable items used for lab experiments.